 Teach: You should teach, even if you aren’t required to for your funding.
 Again, start small.
 TA for a great faculty member.
 Ask to teach an individual lecture or lead a discussion.
 Later, look for opportunities to develop your own syllabus and deliver a class on your own.
 Take advantage of your university’s resources on teaching and learning.
 The old advice that “teaching doesn’t matter” does not hold true anymore, at least for programs like ours (professional Masters program at an R1 university).
 We take teaching very seriously and probably won’t interview a candidate that has no track record in the classroom.

 Be of service: You should do some high-quality service while you are a PhD student.
 This comes in many forms, up-to-and-including serving as a representative to the ACSP or on a national-level committee.
 But local stuff really counts.
 Serve as an officer in your PhD student group.
 Help organize a lecture or contribute to a conference.
 Write a book review for a quality journal.
 These are all evidence that you are a good colleague willing to pitch-in, and aren’t squarely focused on your own achievements and stature.
 Under no circumstances should you be seduced (see above) by the “opportunity” to do service that overwhelms everything else.
 Don’t organize a year-long seminar series or conference event on your campus, unless it is necessary for your funding.
-Don’t start a non-profit that takes you away from your teaching and writing.
+Don’t join the board of a non-profit if it takes you away from your teaching and writing.
 You have only limited time as a PhD student, and you need to do all of the above to succeed.
 A huge record of service but no publications or teaching will probably sink you with most searches.

 This is a daunting set of goals, especially when you are also expected to take classes, read, think, and have a life outside of your program.
 But if you start immediately with the small stuff you should be hitting your stride by your later years.
 Eat that elephant one bite at a time.
 Not surprisingly, this list mirrors almost exactly what you will need to do as a junior faculty member to receive tenure (have a robust research record, teach well, be of service), so it is no surprise that it is a good set of criteria for candidates who want to someday be junior faculty.